I Hate Being Alone: How To Be More Comfortable Spending Time By Yourself

 There are plenty of reasons why a person may not feel comfortable spending time alone, from deep-seated trauma to simply not being used to it.
 That said, being able to spend time on your own can be a useful life skill.
 Of course, complete social isolation can be harmful, since humans are wired for connection.
 However, being comfortable with a reasonable amount of intentional alone time can make you more adaptable to different life situations and potentially bring you a host of benefits.
 Read on for a look at a few common reasons people may not enjoy spending time alone, along with some tips for getting more comfortable with it.

-First, it’s important to note that there’s no one-size-fits-all answer to this question.
-Different people can have significantly different needs when it comes to how much alone time they need to feel safe and energized.
+First, it’s important to note that there’s no one-size-fits-all answer to the question of how much alone time is normal.
+Different people can have significantly different needs when it comes to how much alone time or time away from people they need to feel safe and energized.
 The introvert-ambivert-extrovert personality spectrum is one way to conceptualize this need.
 People who are more on the introverted side of the spectrum typically find they need more alone time to process their feelings and experiences, relax, and recharge.
 Those who fall closer to the extroverted end of the spectrum typically tend to feel energized by connection with others and are likely to seek it out when they’re feeling depleted.
 An ambivert’s tendencies may be somewhere in between.

 It’s not right or wrong to be an introvert or an extrovert.
 The amount of alone time you need is personal and valid.
 However, there may be some benefits to getting outside of your comfort zone from time to time and seeing what benefits you may gain from taking more or less alone time than you usually do.
 For instance, a 2022 study found that people who naturally sit closer to one extreme of the spectrum may be “more susceptible for the development of neurotic defense mechanisms when faced with demanding life situations that require personality traits from the opposite side” of the spectrum.